Robin Beauregard

-Robin Mary Beauregard (born February 23, 1979 in Long Beach, California) is an American water polo player, who won the silver medal at the 2000 Summer Olympics.
+Robin Mary Beauregard (born February 23, 1979) is an American water polo player, who won the silver medal at the 2000 Summer Olympics.
 She also won a bronze medal at the 2004 Summer Olympics.
 Beauregard plays the position of center defender.

 In addition to playing for the national team, Beauregard also played for UCLA.
-She was named the Most Outstanding Player at the 2003 NCAA Championships, where UCLA beat Stanford University by a score of 4-3.
+She was named the Most Outstanding Player at the 2003 NCAA Championships, where UCLA beat Stanford University by a score of 4–3.
 She was named 1st Team NCAA All-American three times while at UCLA.